 Large trucks are a common sight on Texas roads.
 They handle numerous tasks, including hauling freight across long distances, moving people and businesses, transporting heavy equipment, picking up garbage, and delivering packages.
 With so many of these trucks on the road, there are also frequent accidents involving them.
 When a large vehicle is involved in a collision, serious injuries are usually the result.
 If you or someone close to you has been hurt in a truck accident, you may be able to recover damages for the harm you have suffered.
-To find out if you can pursue a claim for compensation, contact injury lawyer Jeramie Gertz.
-As a San Antonio truck accident attorney, I proudly assist accident victims in Bexar County and other areas of Texas with exploring their options and asserting their rights.Bringing a Negligence Claim after a Truck Accident
+To find out if you can pursue a claim for compensation, contact lawyer Jeramie Gertz.
+As a San Antonio attorney with a practice focused on personal injury cases, I proudly assist accident victims in Bexar County and other areas of Texas with exploring their options and asserting their rights.Bringing a Negligence Claim after a Truck Accident

 Many motor vehicle collisions are caused by someone’s carelessness.
 A legal claim of negligence generally arises when a defendant owed a duty to the plaintiff, the defendant breached that duty, the plaintiff was injured as a result of the breach, and the plaintiff suffered damages.